kolenaIO/kolena/docs/metrics/geometry-matching.md

     with ground truth $\text{A}$, resulting in no FPs.

-Another behavior to note here is that it is possible to get different matching results depending on the **ground truth** **order** when there are multiple ground truths overlapping with a inference with the equal IoU or depending on the **inference order** when there are multiple inferences overlapping with a ground truth with the equal confidence score.
+Another behavior to note here is that it is possible to get different matching results depending on the **ground truth** **order** when there are multiple ground truths overlapping with an inference with the equal IoU or depending on the **inference order** when there are multiple inferences overlapping with a ground truth with the equal confidence score.

 ??? example "Example: Different Matching Results when Ground Truth Order Changes"